DannieBGoode/opensx70/_posts/2018/02/2018-02-02-aladdin-works.md

 permalink: /posts/2018/02/aladdin-works
 description: '"Aladdin" works, but soldering SMD is a pain !!!'
 ---
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/02/aladdin-blink-1.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/02/aladdin-blink-2.jpg)

-So I finally got the time to start testing Aladdin.
+Finally got the time to start testing Aladdin.

 Soldering the FPC is **A ROYAL PAIN** I could do it (sort of) on my second trial.
 But then I couldn't solder the light meter cheap.
 The conclusion is that .5mm pitch SMD electronic components are not at a human scale.